mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Previous versions of Mixxx were able to detect BPM values but unable to determine where the beats are.
 Consequently, the beat grids often looked unaligned.
-The DJ had to adjust the beat grid manually in oder to make use of auto-beatmatching via :guilabel:`SYNC` button.
+The DJ had to adjust the beat grid manually in order to make use of auto-beatmatching via :guilabel:`SYNC` button.

 Now Mixxx comes with a new ultra-precise BPM and beat detector.